 13. Avoid outlets

-Within the last 10 years, outlets seem to have become more popular and retailers understand that people like discounts.
-As such, many brands play along and produce new items just for outlets, at lower quality with higher price tags so they can lure customers into a sale with 70% off signs.
-If you find something that is exactly what you want, fine.
-Otherwise, stay away.
-In my experience discounts in regular stores at the end of a season are better than retail outlets.
+Within the last 10 years, outlets seem to have become more popular, and retailers understand that many people fall for discounts.
+As such, many brands play along and produce new items just for outlets.
+Of course, these are of lower quality with higher price tags so they can lure customers into a sale with 70% off signs.
+If you find something that is exactly what you want, that’s fine.
+Otherwise, stay away because you will end up with stuff that you will quickly have to replace, and that doesn’t just harm the environment but also your wallet.

 14. Stay in Touch